Submit an Update for Your Facility

 Readiness

-• Develop processes for management of pregnant and postpartum patients with severe hypertension, including:
+• Develop processes for management of severe hypertension

-• Conduct interprofessional and interdepartmental team-based drills with timely debriefs that include the use of simulated patients.
+• Conduct interprofessional team-based drills with timely debriefs

 We have created this one pager to assist with the communication with patients on how to monitor their blood pressure, to know their numbers and when to call.
 Spanish version can be viewed by clicking here.